Hello and thanks for reading the 29th edition of EZNews!

 The update to the Aviation Weather Center website has been delayed

 The Aviation Weather Center (AWC) website at aviationweather.gov was set to be updated on September 12, 2023.
-However, the switchover to the new website has been put on an indefinite hold.
+However, the switchover to the new website has been put on hold.
 Right now, the web group is on the outside looking in on the approval process.
 So, there is no clear definition of when this will be released and the old site will disappear.
 Currently you can visit beta.aviationweather.gov for the new look and feel.

 One of the ancillary goals of the new website was to eliminate the static imagery.
 The NWS seemed to think using the Graphical Forecast for Aviation (GFA) would remove the need for those images.
 They want to free up CPU cycles now used to generate thousands of static images.
 Instead of removing all of them, they decided to keep those static images from products AWC produces such as SigWx, SIGMETs, Prog Charts, Icing and Turbulence and remove the rest.
 Eventually the plan is to remove them all.